 The USP of Starbucks is “Commitment to the highest quality coffee in the world.”

 How does it differentiate itself from other coffee shops?
 It positions itself as a hangout place where you can spend time with friends and family.

-Starbucks focuses not just on the quality of coffee it serves, but also on the overall experience.
-People like to sit at a Starbucks cafe and work because they enjoy the experience, including having their name written on their coffee cup!
+Starbucks focuses not just on the quality of the coffee it serves, but also on the overall experience.
+People like to sit at a Starbucks cafe and work because they enjoy the experience, including having their names written on their coffee cups!